-The company has no current proposals, plans or arrangements, written or otherwise, to grant any specific awards under the Restated 2009 Plan to any executive officers, officers, advisors, consultants and other personnel, including personnel of our external manager and its affiliates or other service providers of the company.
-Accordingly, future awards under the Restated 2009 Plan to the foregoing eligible recipients are not determinable at this time.
+Other than as set forth in the preceding paragraph, the company has no current proposals, plans or arrangements, written or otherwise, to grant any specific awards under the 2015 Restated Plan to any executive officers, advisors, consultants and other personnel, including personnel of our external manager and its affiliates or other service providers of the company.

 Under the company's compensation program for independent directors, each independent director currently receives one-half of such director's annual director fees in shares of common stock.
-The common stock portion of the annual director fee is granted pursuant to a stock award agreement under our existing 2009 Equity Incentive Plan on the first business day following the annual meeting of stockholders at which such director is elected.
+The common stock portion of the annual director fee is granted pursuant to a stock award agreement under our existing Equity Incentive Plan on the first business day following the annual meeting of stockholders at which such director is elected.
 The number of shares subject to issuance is determined based on the fair market value of our common stock on the last trading day preceding the grant date.
-Common stock granted to the independent directors under our existing 2009 Equity Incentive Plan as part of the annual director fees noted above is not subject to vesting requirements.
+Common stock granted to the independent directors under our existing Equity Incentive Plan as part of the annual director fees noted above is not subject to vesting requirements.